scalatra/scalatra-book/src/_20_organizing_your_application.md

 need to mount them.
-If you're an old Java hand, you'll be quite comfortable doing this through the `web.xml` file in traditional servlet style, but Scalatra 2.1.x also introduces a more dynamic (and less XML-ish) method of wiring your app together.
+If you're an old Java hand, you'll be quite comfortable doing this through the `web.xml` file in traditional servlet style, but Scalatra 2.1.x also introduces a more dynamic (and less XML-ish) method of wiring your app together: the Scalatra bootstrap file.

 You can set your web.xml file up like this: